Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Iglesia de San Xulián de Moraime AheadIglesia de San Xulián de Moraime Ahead

 Come to the AC-440, turn right and then immediately take the next left onto a side road leading to the church.
-You are approaching the town of Casanovas, the 4.558 kilometer waymark and the Mosteiro de San Xulián de Moraime, just up the hill.
+You are approaching the 4.558 kilometer waymark and the Mosteiro de San Xulián de Moraime, just up the hill.

-In just over 100 meters on the road you come to a cruceiro, a plaza and the Iglesia de San Xulián de Moraime, after 21.8 kilometers total.
+After just over 100 meters on the road you come to a cruceiro, a plaza and the Iglesia de San Xulián de Moraime, after 21.8 kilometers total.
 Unfortunately, the church was closed on our arrival in the early afternoon.
-I so longed to see inside it, because in the vestibule, are large billboards, showing the restoration being done inside, including 12th century murals!
+I so longed to see inside it, because of the historic value of the place, including 12th century murals!

 Iglesia de San Xulián de MoraimeIglesia de San Xulián de Moraime

 Instead, we sat down by the monastery and took a nice snack break.
-The monastery, just beside the church is a newly remodeled Hostal, called the Mosteiro y Pensión de San Xulián de Moraime.
-(This is the only appropriate pilgrim accommodation in Casanovas.)
+The monastery, just beside the church is a lovely remodeled Hostal, called the Mosteiro y Pensión de San Xulián de Moraime.

 The door to the hostal was open, with no one around, so we conducted a self-tour!
 Inside it looks amazing and has a sitting area, restrooms, and private rooms.
 It felt like a very peaceful and lovely place to stay!
 There used to be an albergue here as well, but that is no longer true.